sportdb/docs/working-with-unicode.md

 #=> ÁÅÇÉÍÖÚßàáâãäåæçèéêëíîñóôõöøúüýþāăąćČčėęğīİıŁłńňőřŚŞşŠšţūźżŽžșț
 ```

 Wow.
-That's 63 more capital and small characters (!).
+That's 63 more characters (!).
 Did you know?
 Yes, there's a capital I with a dot `İ`
 and there's a small i without a dot `ı` and on and on.